The quantum Newman-Moore model in a longitudinal field

-In Fig.~\ref{fig:BCSwavefunction}(c-d) we show the optimal values of $v$.
-We see that $v$ tends to vanish for small $h$ and $k < -3J$, while $v \gg 1$ for small $h$ and $k > -3J$, in accordance with the discussion above.
-For $|h| \gtrsim 0$, we anticipate the existence of a quantum spin liquid regime between the PM and frustrated phases, in analogy with the situation in Refs.~\cite{verresen2021prediction,samajdar2021quantum}.
-The region of intermediate values of $v$ and high fidelity in Fig.~\ref{fig:BCSwavefunction}(c-d) is the candidate spin liquid regime in our case.
-From our numerics, however, we are not able to verify whether there is a crossover or a phase transition between the PM phase and the conjectured spin liquid regime.
 The existence of a spin liquid could be further confirmed by computing the topological entanglement entropy (TEE) \cite{kitaev2006topological,levin2006detecting}: the entanglement entropy of a gapped phase obeying perimeter law scales as $S = aL - \gamma$ (with $L$ the perimeter), with the TEE $\gamma=\ln{2}$ for a $\mathbb{Z}_2$ spin liquid.
 We computed $\gamma$ by considering cylindrical geometries and bipartitioning the system \cite{jiang2012identifying,jiang2013accuracy}, but found it to suffer from too strong finite size effects to confirm the existence of a spin liquid phase in the qTPMz (as also occurs in other systems, see e.g. Refs.~\cite{gong2013phase,zhu2013weak,gong2014plaquette,zou2016spurious,williamson2019spurious}).

 In order to argue more firmly in favour of a spin liquid phase, nonlocal order parameters like the ones in Refs.~\cite{verresen2021prediction,semeghini2021probing,cheng2023variational} would need to be formulated and studied.
 Furthermore, since a spin liquid is characterized by its fractionalized excitations, a study of whether spinon excitations exist would need to be performed.
 We were unable to establish whether this candidate spin liquid regime constitutes a separate phase to the QPM for further negative $k$: for the MPS numerics all local operators vary smoothly and the gap in the ground state (and the associated correlation length) shows no singular structure.
 Lastly, structure factors were also unable to indicate signatures of any resonating valence bond solid phase inbetween the QPM and the frustrated phases, as for example in Ref.~\cite{celi2020emerging}.
 These results leave us with two possibilities: a paramagnetic phase that extends till the $k=-3J$ point, without any intermediate phase or a resonating valence bond phase with a smooth crossover to the paramagnetic phase for smaller longitudinal fields.
 Either of these scenarios would need to be tested on larger system sizes so that a definite answer is provided.